Skip to main content

 Director

-As a former CEO for Parramatta City Council he understands local government, knows how to develop a compelling vision for the city and deliver major new city property & infrastructure developments.
-He brought major new events to Parramatta, implemented a new place-making focus and initiated the Western Sydney Light Rail project.
+As a former CEO for Parramatta City Council he understands local government, knows how to develop a compelling vision for the city and deliver major new property and infrastructure developments.
+He brought largescale events to Parramatta, implemented a new place-making focus and initiated the Western Sydney Light Rail project.

 Dr Lang currently serves on the Riverside Advisory Committee and has a number of interests in the not for profit sector including disability services, affordable housing, education and the arts.